Is getting an appointment with a major gift prospect sometimes a challenge for you?

 A busy, important person does not want to sit quietly and receive a lengthy presentation from a junior person.
 They simply won’t do it.

-I suggested to her that she try:
+We suggested to her that she try:

 - Advice Visits.